Capture data from real-time endpoint

 # The capture_file object is a list.
 Index the first element to view a single inference request print(json.dumps(json.loads(capture_file[0]), indent=2))

 This will return a response similar to the following.
-The values returned will differ based on your endpoint configuration, SageMaker model, and captured data:
+The values returned will differ based on your endpoint configuration, SageMaker AI model, and captured data:

 { "captureData": { "endpointInput": { "observedContentType": "text/csv", # data MIME type "mode": "INPUT", "data": "50,0,188.9,94,203.9,104,151.8,124,11.6,8,3,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,1,0,0,0,0,0,0,0,0,0,1,1,0,1,0\n", "encoding": "CSV" }, "endpointOutput": { "observedContentType": "text/csv; charset=character-encoding", "mode": "OUTPUT", "data": "0.023190177977085114", "encoding": "CSV" } }, "eventMetadata": { "eventId": "aaaaaaaa-bbbb-cccc-dddd-eeeeeeeeeeee", "inferenceTime": "2022-02-14T17:25:06Z" }, "eventVersion": "0" }